Logistic Q-Learning: ANALYSIS

-One important feature of the bound of Theorem~\ref{thm:propagation} is that it shows no direct dependence on the size of the MDP or the dimensionality of the feature map, so it justifies large-scale nonparametric implementations of \QREPS.
-To see this, observe that every MDP can be seen to satisfy Assumption~\ref{ass:linMDP} when choosing $\Phi$ as the identity map, and that the logistic Bellman error can be directly written as a function of the Q-functions.
-Theorem~\ref{thm:propagation} shows that whenever one is able to keep the policy evaluation errors small, convergence to the optimal policy can be guaranteed irrespective of the size of the state space.
-This justifies using the logistic Bellman error as an objective function in large-scale deep reinforcement learning settings.
+One important feature of the bound of Theorem~\ref{thm:propagation} is that it shows no direct dependence on the size of the MDP or the dimensionality of the feature map, which can be seen to justify using \QREPS with general (possibly non-linear) function approximation.
+Indeed, observe that every MDP can be seen to satisfy Assumption~\ref{ass:linMDP} when choosing $\Phi$ as the identity map, and that the logistic Bellman error can be directly written as a function of the Q-functions.
+Then, Theorem~\ref{thm:propagation} shows that whenever one is able to keep the policy evaluation errors small, convergence to the optimal policy can be guaranteed irrespective of the size of the state space.
+Among other implications, this suggests that the logistic Bellman error can indeed be a viable objective function for large-scale deep reinforcement learning.

-\paragraph{Concentration of the empirical LBE.} We start by establishing some important properties of the empirical logistic Bellman error~\eqref{eq:ELBE}.
+\paragraph{Concentration of the empirical LBE.} We now move on to establishing some important properties of the empirical logistic Bellman error~\eqref{eq:ELBE}.
 For simplicity, we will assume that the sample transitions are generated in an i.i.d.~fashion: each $(X_{k,n},A_{k,n})$ is drawn independently from $\qq_k$ and $X_{k,n}'$ is drawn independently from $P(\cdot|X_{k,n},A_{k,n})$.
 Under this condition, the following theorem establishes the connection between the ELBE and the true LBE: \begin{theorem} Let $\QQ = \ev{Q_\theta: \infnorm{Q_\theta} \le B'}$ for some $B'>0$ and $\Theta$ be the corresponding set of parameter vectors.
 Furthermore, define $B = 1+(1+\gamma)B'$, and assume that $\eta B \le 1$ holds.
 Then, with probability at least $1-\delta$, the following holds:

 \end{theorem} In Appendix~\ref{app:conc}, we provide a more detailed statement of the theorem that holds for general Q-function classes, as well as the proof.
 The main feature of this theorem is quantifying the bias of the empirical LBE, showing that it is proportional to the regularization parameter $\eta$, making it possible to tune the parameters of \QREPS in a way that ensures convergence to the optimal policy.